-- Health system navigation; knowledge of services that are available and how to - Access to services; affordable/low cost services and services that were culturally - Care coordination; support services to link people with appropriate services and - Increased funding to services that support - Better resourcing of after-hours services, home services and community care services, - Increased funding and more flexible alone or were socially isolated,
+- Health system navigation; knowledge of services that are available and how to access them, - Access to services; affordable/low cost services and services that were culturally appropriate - Care coordination; support services to link people with appropriate services and increased collaboration between services. - Increased funding to services that support vulnerable populations. - Better resourcing of after-hours services, home services and community care services, - Increased funding and more flexible funding models.